UK health outcomes a 'serious concern': report

 Critics accuse the Conservative government of starving the NHS of funds for years, contributing to Britain suffering a higher death rate during the Covid pandemic than peers such as France and Germany.

-A national inquiry is now probing the government's handling of the pandemic -- although ex-finance minister George Osborne last week denied that his austerity policies made it worse by under-funding the NHS.
+A national inquiry is now probing the government's handling of the pandemic -- although former finance minister George Osborne last week denied that his austerity policies made it worse by underfunding the NHS.

 © 2023 AFP